selena81792/Artificial_Intelligence/README.md

 ## Difference between game and server
 Brown character : takes the moved character to his final position, instead of any position on the path taken by the brown character.

-## Todo

-Edit protocol and server so that the players could connect in whatever order.

-## Timeout

-There is now a timeout of 10 seconds to answer the questions asked by the server.